jwu7778/ML_SAMPLE/detection/d2_FasterRCNN/README.md

 This repository provides a practical walkthrough for implementing **Faster R-CNN**-based object detection pipelines using [Detectron2](https://github.com/facebookresearch/detectron2), an open-source library developed by Facebook AI Research (FAIR).

 The tutorial series focuses on bounding-box object detection using custom datasets.
-It includes **multi-class detection** (e.g., chess pieces), as well as how to run inference using pretrained models.

 ---

 ## 📘 Available Notebooks

-1. **`Detectron2_Set_up_and_Train_Detection_(Tortoise_and_Lizard).ipynb`**
+1. **`Detectron2_Detection_Tutorial.ipynb`**
-   - Task: Multi-class detection
+   - Introduction of Detectron2 package.
+Demonstration of workflow with a simple dataset.
+You can fit your dataset and choose your model by revising this script.
-   - Dataset: Two animal classes – tortoise and lizard
+   - Dataset: Two animal classes from OpenImagesv7 – tortoise and lizard
-   - Format: Annotated via **VGG Image Annotator (VIA)** and converted to Detectron2 JSON
-   - Workflow: Data registration → Config setup → Model training → Result visualization
+   - Format: Pascal VOC dataset

-2. **`Detectron2_Train_Detection_of_Multiclasses_(Chess).ipynb`**
+2. **`Detectron2_Train_Detection_of_Chess.ipynb`**
-   - Task: Multi-class object detection
+   - Example of training a model on a custom dataset, evaluating its performance, and running inference on new data.
-   - Dataset: Chess pieces (king, queen, bishop, knight, rook, pawn)
+   - Dataset: Chess pieces (king, queen, bishop, knight, rook, pawn) in black or white
-   - Format: COCO-style JSON format
+   - Format: Pascal VOC dataset
-   - Highlights: Class-balanced setup, config adjustment for multi-class support
+   - Highlights: Make train&test split, config adjustments for custom dataset and model

 3. **`Inference PreTrained Detection.ipynb`**
    - Task: Inference using pretrained Faster R-CNN models